 - New York City is considered to be less safe than Charleston with a score of 49.17 vs Charleston’s 55.03.

-- Air quality in New York City is good, and in Charleston it's good.
+- Air quality in New York City is Good, and in Charleston it’s Good.

 - State licensing: New York requires moving companies to have a license and obtain a New York Department of Transportation (NYDOT) number.
 A NYDOT license ensures your mover is in compliance with the state’s safety, insurance, and operational regulations.
 Double-check that the moving company is properly licensed before you hire them.

-- State regulator: You can check the status of a New York moving license through the state's public utilities commission.
+- State regulator: You can verify a New York moving company’s license by visiting the state’s public utilities commission.

-- Change of address: We suggest filing your USPS change of address form at least one week before your move.
-You'll be able to set your official move date, helping ensure your mail is forwarded correctly to New York City.
+- Change of address: File your USPS change of address about a week before moving so mail reaches New York City smoothly.
 Start the process here.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Choose Released Value Protection for no-cost, minimal coverage from movers.
-They're responsible for a maximum of 60 cents per pound per article.
+They’re responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.

 - Moving checklist: Use our moving checklist to stay on top of every detail and reduce last-minute stress.